jordiS0443/sep11-freedom-project/README.md

 # Python File Organization Program

-1) Download File-Organization-Program file from repo.
-Drag file onto desktop
+1) Open File-Organization-Program-Beyond-Mvp on Github Repo
+2) Click open raw
+3) Right click on page and click save as.
+Send the file to the desktop.
+4)

+)
-2) Open Terminal
+  Open Terminal
-3) Type in this command: cd desktop
+5) Type in this command: cd desktop
-4) After changing to desktop, type: Python
+6) After changing to desktop, type: Python